Manchester and Leeds Railway: Expansion and branch lines to 1846

-When the company obtained its original act of Parliament, the Manchester and Leeds Railway Act 1836 (6 & 7 Will.
-4 c. cxi), on 4 July 1836, this was for the main line only, between Manchester and Normanton, giving access to Leeds.
+When the company obtained its original act of Parliament, the Manchester and Leeds Railway Act 1836, on 4 July 1836, this was for the main line only, between Manchester and Normanton, giving access to Leeds.
 The main line was complete in 1841; the extension to Victoria station in Manchester followed, being ready in 1844.
 It was obvious that many other important manufacturing locations were in the general area served by the company, and it began to take steps to connect many of them, by building branches, or later, by absorbing other companies.

-Heywood Branch 1841
+Heywood branch 1841

 Heywood was an important industrial centre, home to numerous cotton mills and an iron foundry.
 A 1+3/4 mi single line branch to Heywood was made, opening on 15 April 1841 without getting parliamentary authorisation, until obtained retrospectively on 10 May 1844 in the Manchester and Leeds Railway Act 1844 (7 & 8 Vict. c. xvi).
 It left the main line at Castleton, but at the time the locality was known only as Blue Pitts, 2 mi south-west of Rochdale.
 It cost £10,000 to build.
 The branch trains used horse traction, until a locomotive was used on the line from 1 May 1847.

 Oldham branch 1842

-When the Hunt's Bank extension was authorised, an Oldham branch was included in the Manchester and Leeds Railway Act 1839 (2 & 3 Vict. c. lv) of 1 July 1839.
+When the Hunt's Bank extension was authorised, an Oldham branch was included in the Manchester and Leeds Railway Act 1839 of 1 July 1839.
 It opened on 31 March 1842.
 The line was 2 mi long, climbing 186 ft from a junction on the main line at Middleton; a station there was named Oldham Junction at first.
 The branch had a gradient of 1 in 27 for more than half the distance.
 The method of working was devised by Captain Laws, the company General Manager; it used a balancing load of mineral wagons on a reserved track, with a cable passing round a large drum at the head of the incline.
 This arrangement continued until some time between 1851 and 1856, after which ordinary locomotive working was used.

 "There is a steep gradient in this branch of 1 in 27, 1 mi in length, situated between Middleton Junction and Werneth, Oldham, and a stationary engine was fixed at the top of the incline, with a rope attached to it, for the purpose of pulling up and letting down trains to the bottom of the incline."

 Halifax branch 1844

-Also authorised in the Hunt's Bank Act was a Halifax branch.
+Also authorised in the Manchester and Leeds Railway Act 1839 was a Halifax branch.
 It too was a short line, 1+3/4 mi with severe gradients.
 Its junction with the main line at North Dean (later Greetland) faced Wakefield.
 The Halifax station was at Shaw Syke, and the branch opened on 1 July 1844.